Tracking X-ray Outflows with Optical/IR Footprint Lines: Conclusions

 \section{Conclusions}

 Based on our analysis derived from Cloudy photoionisation models, we present a new method that can be used to model X-ray outflows.
 Our conclusions are as follows:

 1. There are ions that peak over the same range in ionisation parameter as the H and He-like ions and can produce detectable optical/IR emission lines, which we call "footprint lines".
-These lines can be detected and spatially-resolved, e.g., via \textit{HST} or \textit{JWST} observations and, therefore, potentially be used to accurately measure the kinematics and the dynamics of the extended X-ray gas.
+These lines can be detected and spatially-resolved, e.g., via \textit{HST} or \textit{JWST} observations and, therefore, can be used to accurately measure the kinematics and the dynamics of the extended X-ray gas.
+For instance, footprint lines such as [Al~IX], [Si~VII], [Si~IX], and [Si~X] can be observed with \textit{JWST}, and, for NIRSpec IFU, where most of the footprint lines are, the spectral resolving power R$\sim$100, 500, 1000s (depending on the mode) corresponds to a velocity resolution of <$\sim$100-300 km/s, which will allow us to obtain good kinematic information on the targets and, subsequently, be able to fully characterise the X-ray outflows.

-2. We show that the X-ray models present in \citealt{kraemer2020a} produce strong footprint emission lines.
+2. We show that the models based on \textit{Chandra} data from \citealt{kraemer2020a} predict strong footprint lines, which is consistent with the \textit{HST} data.
 We also develop flux profiles to characterise such lines.

 3. By analysing the STIS long-slit spectrum and the [O~III] image for NGC 4151, we are able to derive the measured flux profile for [Fe~X] 6375\AA~within similar extraction bins.

 4. We compare our model predictions to the observed flux profile for [Fe~X] obtained from the analysis of the STIS G750L spectrum.
 Our values are in very good agreement with the measured values, which confirm the reliability of our approach.
 We also compare our model predictions for the IR lines to the observed fluxes from \citealt{rodriguez-ardila2011a}, which show very good agreement for the [Al~IX] 2.04$\mu$m and [Si~X] 1.43$\mu$m (see Section \ref{sec:discussion_1} for caveat on predicted IR footprint lines).